 After triggering, events are selected based on the position of their primary collision vertex and other vertex quality selections.
-Candidate $e^{\pm}$ are selected based on their track quality, their specific energy energy loss in the TPC, and their energy deposition in the BEMC.
-Additional requirements are applied to the trigger and associate $e^{\pm}$ candidates in each pair.
+Candidate e^{\pm} are selected based on their track quality, their specific energy energy loss in the TPC, and their energy deposition in the BEMC.
+Additional requirements are applied to the trigger and associate e^{\pm} candidates in each pair.
 The trigger particle must be matched to the calorimeter hit that triggered the event.
-The energy-to-momentum ratio (E/pc) for the trigger particle must be within the expected limits for $e^{\pm}$ , where the energy is measured in the calorimeter and the momentum is measured in the TPC.
-The associate track must either be matched to a hit in the TOF that passes a selection to exclude slow non- $e^{\pm}$ , or it must be matched to a calorimeter hit that passes the selection on E/pc.
+The energyto-momentum ratio (E/pc) for the trigger particle must be within the expected limits for e^{\pm} , where the energy is measured by the calorimeter and the momentum is measured by the TPC.
+The associate track must either be matched to a hit in the TOF that passes a selection to exclude slow non- e^{\pm} , or it must be matched to a calorimeter hit that passes the selection on E/pc.
 The full list of specific track quality selections, along with the event-trigger and pair-associate selection parameters are listed in Tab.
 1.

-$J/\psi$ candidates are reconstructed in the dielectron channel using the invariant mass method.
+J/ψ candidates are reconstructed in the dielectron channel using the invariant mass method.
 The unlike-sign pair distribution is fit using a peak-plus-background function without prior subtraction of the like-sign distribution.
 This is necessary to minimize the associated statistical fluctuation and thus maximize the event multiplicity reach.
-In the fit, the peak is described with a CrystalBall function and the background is parameterized with a cubic polynomial.
-The centroid of the CrystalBall core is fixed to the PDG world average for the $J/\psi$ mass [12].
-A profile fit is made over the full multiplicity range, and this fit is used to set the CrystalBall variance parameter $(\sigma)$ for subsequent fits in seven narrow multiplicity intervals.
+In the fit, the peak is described with a Crystal Ball function and the background is parameterized with a cubic polynomial.
+The centroid of the Crystal Ball core is fixed to the PDG world average for the J/ψ mass [10].
+A profile fit is made over the full multiplicity range, and this fit is used to set the CrystalBall variance parameter (σ) for subsequent fits in seven narrow multiplicity intervals.
 Three of the seven invariant mass plots are shown in Fig. 1.
-Yields are extracted from $2.6 < M{ee} < 3.4 \text{ GeV}/c^2$ and are corrected for areas outside this interval.
+Yields are extracted from 2.6 < M{ee} < 3.4 GeV/ c^2 and are corrected for areas outside this interval.